 - sexual harassment—verbal or physical acts which refer to a person’s sexuality or gender in an offensive or degrading manner;

 - verbal harassment—can overlap with any of the other forms of harassment, but also includes offensive language, slander, offensive notes or graffiti or telephone messages, SMS, email or messages on blogs or on social networking websites about others.

-OUR STUDENTS (refer to EPIC Student Code of Conduct)
+(refer to EPIC Student Code of Conduct)